-Video & Slides: Approximate Inference and Deep Generative Models, CERN, JAN 2018
+Video & Slides: Approximate Inference and Deep Generative Models, CERN 2018

 Advances in deep generative models are at the forefront of deep learning research because of the promise they offer for allowing data-efficient learning, and for model-based reinforcement learning.
 In this talk I’ll review a few standard methods for approximate inference and introduce modern approximations which allow for efficient large-scale training of a wide variety of generative models.
 Finally, I’ll demonstrate several important application of these models to density estimation, missing data imputation, data compression and planning.